 Although there is no recommended daily intake (RDI) for DHA, many experts recommend adults and children consume between 100 mg and 800 mg of DHA a day.
 Some research shows sufficient daily minimum intake DHA to be around 250mg.

 The importance of nutrition in the first 2 years of age cannot be over-emphasized.
-DHA has multiple proven benefits for newborns and beyond so supplementation is critical.
+Baby DHA vitamins have multiple proven benefits for newborns and beyond so supplementation is critical.

 Vision Support: The retina, found in the back of the eyeball is a layer of cells that are sensitive to light.
 Those cells, the rods and cones, trigger nerve impulses that pass via the optic nerve to the brain, where a visual image is formed.
 DHA is greatly involved in the creation of retinal cells. *Furthermore, many studies have demonstrated a strong correlation between higher infant DHA levels and improved visual acuity in the first 2 years of life.
 [Source: 4]

 Heart health: Both DHA and EPA have anti-inflammatory properties and have been shown to protect the heart.
 In the long run, these omegas help with reducing blood pressure, reducing bad cholesterol and reducing chances of a heart attack.
 [Source: 5, ]

 Skin Health: Supplementing with omegas has been shown to reduce allergic skin inflammation.
 [Source: 6]